-This is a new approach in Multivariate testing.
-In this case, the real time response of the visitors on the webpage is analyzed to determine the best variation combination version.
+This is a new approach to Multivariate testing.
+In this case, the real-time response of the visitors on the webpage is analyzed to determine the best variation combination version.

 Let us move further to an important question: Can Web marketing be optimized by Multivariate testing?

 Using Multivariate testing we can clearly determine what should be implemented and what is to be avoided.
 Everything is focused on the visitor’s experience.